Final Fantasy XV: Story

 Noctis and his three friends begin their journey to Altissia, the capital of Accordo, where Noctis's wedding to Lunafreya will take place.
 Finding the local boat services stopped, they receive news of Niflheim's attack on the city of Insomnia and theft of the Crystal; King Regis has been assassinated, and both Noctis and Lunafreya are declared dead.
 Meeting up with Cor, Noctis is tasked with retrieving the Royal Arms—the magical weapons of past Lucian kings—to rescue the Crystal and reclaim his throne.
 While staying in the city of Lestallum with Iris, Noctis is contacted by the Astral Titan; encouraged by Ardyn, Noctis endures Titan's trial and earns his power, learning that Lunafreya is traveling ahead of Noctis to awaken the Astrals from their slumber.
 The group continues to travel across Lucis, retrieving the Royal Arms and meeting the Astral Ramuh with assistance from Gentiana.
 He is also confronted by a hostile Ravus, spars with the mercenary Aranea, and receives further aid from Ardyn.
 The group eventually recover parts to repair Regis's old yacht, using it to travel to Altissia.

 The party arrives in Altissia, where Lunafreya has taken sanctuary.
 Lunafreya awakens the Astral Leviathan so Noctis can obtain her power, only for Leviathan to go on a rampage when Niflheim attacks.
-Ardyn appears and mortally wounds Lunafreya, disrupting the ritual; however, she succeeds in awakening Noctis's powers, allowing him to defeat Leviathan.
+Ardyn appears and mortally wounds Lunafreya, disrupting the ritual, but she succeeds in awakening Noctis's powers, allowing him to defeat Leviathan.
 While unconscious, he is visited in a dream by Lunafreya's spirit, who gives him the Ring of the Lucii.
-Noctis wakes to find Altissia in chaos, and that Ignis was blinded during the battle.
+Noctis wakes to find Lunafreya dead, Altissia in chaos and that Ignis was blinded during the battle.
 The party continues towards Niflheim's capital of Gralea by train.
 Ignis' blindness and Noctis's mourning of Lunafreya cause friction with Gladiolus until Ignis forces a reconciliation.
 It is also revealed that the nights are growing longer, causing more Daemons to appear.
-Ardyn then tricks Noctis into throwing Prompto from the train, and holds Prompto and the Crystal captive in Gralea's military fortress Zegnautus Keep, the primary laboratory where Niflheim creates its military infantry, cybernetic robots which use daemonic energy; Noctis then discovers that the Crystal's power can destroy Daemons.
+Ardyn tricks Noctis into pushing Prompto off the train, and holds Prompto and the Crystal captive in Gralea's military fortress Zegnautus Keep, the primary laboratory where Niflheim creates its military infantry, cybernetic robots which use daemonic energy.
+Noctis discovers that the Crystal's power can destroy Daemons.
 Noctis continues to Tenebrae, where Aranea is aiding refugees from across Eos.
-While in Tenebrae, Noctis learns that Lunafreya was dying from waking the Astrals, and that Ravus now supports him.
-On the final journey to Gralea, the train is ambushed by Daemons; after defeating them, Noctis receives the Astral Shiva's blessing from Gentiana, revealed as Shiva's human form.
+There, Noctis learns that Lunafreya was dying from waking the Astrals, and that Ravus now supports him.
+On the final journey to Gralea, the train is ambushed by Daemons.
+After defeating them, Noctis receives the Astral Shiva's blessing from Gentiana, revealed as Shiva's human form.